 Association and Meeting Management Job Postings

-Sea to Sky Meetings is busy helping manage conferences and events here in Vancouver and also around the world.
+Sea to Sky Meeting and Association Management is busy helping manage conferences and events here in Vancouver and also around the world.
 Our team members know the best local suppliers by first name and could likely navigate around Greater Vancouver’s conference centres blindfolded!
 They also have their bags packed for upcoming conferences in countries like South Africa, Norway and China.

 The associations we assist have really interesting projects underway and their members are engaged, dedicated and interesting.
 Even though it is in the background, helping health care professionals progress their work in cancer care and brain injury care makes each day at work mean just that little bit more…

 Sea to Sky is always on the lookout for amazing conference and event planners and association management enthusiasts!
 New to the industry?
 Begin your job search by learning more about careers in association and event management below.
 We hire project assistants who are passionate about event planning and/or association management but light on experience.
 We hire project coordinators and project managers who are experienced, creative and client-focused professionals looking for like-minded team members and a work environment where the team manages the project (as opposed to specialist divisions).
 When the timing is right, along with the right applicant, we also hire interns who want an entry point to this very exciting career path.

 Careers in Association, Conference and Event Management

 Are you considering a career in the association and meeting management industries?
 Are you creative, open minded, accurate, diplomatic, cooperative and committed.
 Do you like to learn?
 Are you action oriented?
 Are you a strategic thinker?